 8.1 The Customer must pay for Advertising, unless otherwise agreed, at the casual ratecard rate.
 Ratecard rates may be varied at any time by Fairfax without notice.
 Customer must pay GST at the time it pays for Advertising.
 Fairfax will provide a tax invoice or adjustment note (as applicable).

 8.2 Eligibility for discounts or rebates will be based on the Customer’s GST-exclusive advertising spend.

 9. Credit and Customer Accounts

-9.1 Fairfax may grant, deny or withdraw credit to a Customer at any time in its discretion.
+Fairfax may grant, deny or withdraw credit to a Customer at any time in its discretion.
 Customer must ensure that its Customer account number is available only to those employees authorised to use it.
-Customer acknowledges it will be liable for all Advertising placed under Customer”s account number.
+Customer acknowledges it will be liable for all Advertising placed under Customer’s account number.

 10.1 The Customer must pre-pay for Advertising if required by Fairfax.
 If Advertising is on account, payment must be within 7 days of date of the invoice or, for certain Rural Press publications, within 21 days of the end of the month in which the invoice is issued.
 If a commercial account has been established with Fairfax, payment must be within 30 days of invoice date.

-10.2 If Customer fails to provide the copy for a booking by publication deadline, Customer will be charged unless a cancellation is approved by Fairfax.
-If Fairfax accepts Advertising after the deadline, it will be deemed out of specification.
-Customer has no claim against Fairfax for credit, republication or otherremedy for out of specification Advertising.
+10.2 If Customer fails to provide the copy for a booking by the publication deadline, Fairfax may, at its sole discretion, still accept the Advertising after the deadline.
+If the Advertising is ultimately not published because of Customer’s failure to deliver the copy in sufficient time after the publication deadline, Customer will still be charged for the Advertising and Customer has no claim against Fairfax for credit, republication or other remedy for out of deadline Advertising.